The Ultimate Guide to Medical Assistant Certifications

 2. Enroll in an Accredited Medical Assistant Program

 Enroll in a medical assistant program approved by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).
-If you attend an unaccredited school, you must request special approval before you can take the medical assistant certification exam.
+If you attend an unaccredited school, you must request special approval before taking the medical assistant certification exam.

-Medical assistant training programs last between one and two years.
+In-person and online certified medical assistant programs last between one and two years.
 They teach clinical procedures, laboratory skills, record keeping, and medical billing.

 3. Complete the Necessary Courses